Theater & Performing Arts Safety Program

 The Environmental Health and Safety Office offers the following services:

-• Theatre Performance Plan Reviews
+• Emergency Operations Plan Reviews

-• Hazard Identification and Correction
+• Hazard Identification and Corrections

 Resources